tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/操作指南/实例/登录 Linux 实例/使用 SSH 登录 Linux 实例_intl_en.md

 ## Overview

-This document describes how to use SSH key to log in to a Linux instance from a local Linux, Mac OS or Windows operating system.
+This document describes how to use a SSH key to log in to a Linux instance from a local Linux, Mac OS or Windows.

 ## Supported Systems